This story originally appeared in the Winter 2020 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 Staff performed sorts on the reclaimers’ whole-bottle rejects, which make up about 15% of total yield loss at reclaimers.
 These rejects include material that’s cast aside due to contaminating features such as metal or barriers, or due to having little value (colored PET bottles often fall into this second category).

 However, PRCC found the the typical reject line at a reclaimer also includes quality materials that are incorrectly rejected – in fact, quality PET made up a significant portion of the reject stream.
-The analysis found that 27% of the bottles removed were good, clear PET bottles pulled with the other problem materials.
+The analysis found that almost a third (27%) of the bottles removed were good, clear PET bottles pulled with the other problem materials.
 For comparison, non-PET items made up 31% of the reject stream and suspect PET bottles accounted for 42%.

 The suspect PET stream included a variety of different bottle types: colored bottles (30%), juice and other barrier bottles (28%), bottles with full-wrap labels (14%) and bottles with metal (14%).
 The suspect portion also included PETG, green bottles, dirty bottles and thermoforms.